cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 :::

 The Redlich–Kwong (RK) equation is generally more accurate than the van der Waals model, because of the modified second term.
-Although it hidden, both are cubic equations in the molar density.
+Both relations are cubic equations with respect to the molar concentration $c$.
 Try to isolate $c$ and you'll see.
 A cubic term would be however very unconvinient, because we need to solve a differential equation, eq. {eq}`diff_pressure`.
 Thus, we use the virial expansion:

 $$
 p = cRT \left(1 + B(T)c + C(T)c^2 + ...\right)